 Edits from Spokane County:

 The SRRTTF requests that EPA evaluate and correct the discrepancy that exists between the TSCA and water quality criteria for PCBs based on the merits of the EO and EPA’s referenced dockets.
-If EPA maintains that the PCB water quality criteria imposed on Washington are necessary to protect human health, the TSCA regulations must be updated to eliminate continuing sources of PCBs in a broad range of industrial and commercial products.
 If EPA concludes that the TSCA allowed concentrations of PCBs are not harmful to human health or not all PCB congeners are toxic to human, EPA needs to update its national water quality criteria under section 304 of the Clean Water Act and guidance to states on how to derive human health water quality criteria.
+In the interim, EPA should withdraw the PCB water quality criteria imposed on Washington state.

 Edit from Riverkeeper: